ogiusek/posts/README.md

 # Posts

 IMPORTANT! **Links do not work on github.
-To use links in posts download projects.**
+To use links in posts download them.**

 This project stores all my posts and allows me to handle them in organized manner.